Doug Smith (pitcher)

-In a one game career, Smith posted a 3.00 ERA in 3.0 innings of work, including one strikeout and four hits allowed without a decision, walks or saves.
+In a one-game career, Smith posted a 3.00 ERA in 3.0 innings of work, including one strikeout and four hits allowed without a decision, walks or saves.
+Smith served in the U.S. Army as a private during WWI.

+Personal life

+A mix of Narragansett/Nehantic and/or Pequot.
+Judah was raised by his Indian mother, Betsy Strong, and his stepfather, Charles Scott I, a dark-skinned man of Pequot and African lineage.
 Smith died at the age of 81 in Millers Falls, Massachusetts.